By Aly W. | First published August 4, 2018 | Last modified September 23, 2022

 Sex hormones such as estrogen, testosterone, and progesterone are produced by the gonads.
 The sex hormones mediate the development of the secondary sexual characteristics.
-Testosterone causes masculinization while estradiol causes feminization and breast development.
-Males have high amounts of testosterone while females have low testosterone but high amounts of estradiol.
+Testosterone causes masculinization, while estradiol causes feminization and breast development.
+Males have high amounts of testosterone, while females have low testosterone but high amounts of estradiol.
 These hormonal differences are responsible for the physical differences between males and females.
 Sex hormones and other hormonal medications are used in transfeminine people to shift the hormonal profile from a male-typical one to a female-typical profile.
-This causes feminization and allows for alleviation of gender dysphoria.
+This causes feminization and demasculinization and allows for alleviation of gender dysphoria.
 The changes caused by transfeminine hormone therapy occur over a period of months to years.
-There are many different types and forms of hormonal medications and these medications can be administered via a variety of different routes.
-For instance, as pills taken by mouth, as patches or gel applied to the skin, and as injections, among others.
-Different hormonal medications, routes, and doses have different efficacies, side effects, and risks.
-Hormone therapy should be regularly monitored via blood tests to ensure efficacy and safety and allow for adjustment as necessary.
+There are many different types and forms of hormonal medications, and these medications can be administered by a variety of different routes.
+Examples include as pills taken by mouth, as patches or gel applied to the skin, and as injections, among others.
+Different hormonal medications, routes, and doses have differences in efficacy, side effects, risks, costs, convenience, and availability.
+Hormone therapy should ideally be regularly monitored in transfeminine people with blood tests to ensure effectiveness and safety and to allow for adjustment as necessary.

 The sex hormones include the estrogens (E), progestogens (P), and androgens.
 A person’s hormonal profile is a product of the type of gonads that they are born with.
-Natal men have testes while natal women have ovaries.
+Natal males have testes while natal females have ovaries.
 Testes produce large amounts of androgens and small amounts of estrogens whereas ovaries produce high amounts of estrogens and progesterone and low amounts of androgens.

 The major estrogen in the body is estradiol (E2), the main progestogen is progesterone (P4), and the major androgens are testosterone (T) and dihydrotestosterone (DHT).
 The sex hormones are responsible for and determine the secondary sex characteristics.
 They mediate their effects by acting as agonists (or activators) of receptors inside of cells.
 These receptors include the androgen receptor (AR), the estrogen receptors (ERs), and the progesterone receptors (PRs).
 Following their activation, these receptors modulate gene expression to influence cells and tissues.